Exploring the Alphabet of English Idioms: A Journey through ‘E’

 Justifications:

 This is an idiom because it means to narrowly avoid a dangerous or difficult situation, implying a very close call.
-The phrase is figurative, as "skin of one's teeth" doesn’t refer to a literal part of the body but expresses a very slim or small margin of safety.
+The idiom is figurative, as "skin of one's teeth" doesn’t refer to a literal part of the body but expresses a very slim or small margin of safety.

 Origin: